-Argyll and Bute's Anti-Bullying Policy may be viewed at: https://www.argyll-bute.gov.uk/sites/default/files/anti-bullying_policy_july_2019.pdf
+Argyll and Bute's Anti-Bullying Policy may be viewed at: Anti-Bullying Policy (argyll-bute.gov.uk).

 Any incidents of bullying are dealt with following our Anti-Bullying Policy which is available from the school office.

 Celebrating Achievement

 Children work hardest when they know their work will be appreciated and praised.
 All staff encourage pupils at all times and in all activities to give their best.
 Their effort may be rewarded verbally by praise, or non-verbally by a smiley face or sticker.